rm511130/Physna_User_Manual/README.md

 - **SA (Super Administrator)**: one or two Super Administrators must be identified per Physna environment.
 The SA is the only role allowed to change certain settings and parameters that affect the overall behavior of the Physna environment.
 For example: number of processor threads or background execution of batch functions.
 The role was necessary when Physna offered an on-site installation of its software.
 The role will soon be deprecated because Physna no longer supports on-site installations of its enterprise solution.

-**Initial Enterprise Environment User Set-up**
+**Initial User Set Up**

-A Physna environment is set-up by Physna's Engineering team and delivered by the Customer Success Team as part of an implementation engagement.
+A Physna environment is set up by Physna's Engineering team and delivered by Physna's Customer Success Team as part of an implementation engagement.
 This initial engagement typically includes the creation of one or two System Administrators as well as their basic administration training.
 The subsequent set up of additional users is performed by one of the System Administrators and completed by the end user himself/herself.
 The steps are as follows:

    1. System Administrator adds user to Physna

+   ![User Creation](./images/user_creation.png)

    2. User checks for an email from Okta (it expires 7hrs after being issued)
    3. User follows the Okta workflow to create a password
    4. User goes to https://my-company.physna.com and logs in

-   ![User Creation](./images/user_creation.png)